-This fact sheet [from the Centers for Medicare and Medicaid Services] explains how people with Medicare can get paid back for Medicare drug plan copayment and/or premium amounts they may have overpaid.
+This "tip sheet" [from the Centers for Medicare and Medicaid Services] explains how people with Medicare can get paid back for Medicare drug plan copayment and/or premium amounts they may have overpaid.

 How to get reimbursed from a Medicare drug plan